amandashlim/comp0034-cw1-g-group-6/app/markdown_files/visualisation_1.md

 ### 1. Explaining the design

 We chose to create a map as it is an effective visualisation for our webapp users to compare the London boroughs' crime rates.
 This is because a map is intuitive and fit for interactivity.
-Simply reading the data in numeric form would not allow them to grasp an informed understanding on the crime rates as they would not be able to figure out whether the numbers given are supposed to be considered as high or low.
+Simply reading the data in numeric form would not allow users to grasp an informed understanding on the crime rates as they would not be able to figure out whether the numbers given are supposed to be considered as high or low.
 A map allows them to compare the crime rates where on the low end of the spectrum, which is in purple, means that there is a low crime rate and on the high end of the spectrum, which is in yellow, which means that there is a high crime rate.

 We also decided to provide our users with a slider, allowing them to see how the crime rates have evolved over the recorded months.